 - Board minutes 29 January 2013 (PDF, 59KB)

 The NC3Rs is an independent scientific organisation, tasked by Government with supporting the UK science base through the application of the 3Rs.
-Though it is represented legally by the Medical Research Council (“the MRC”), the NC3Rs is managed independently.
+Though it is represented legally by the Medical Research Council (MRC), which in turn is part of UK Research and Innovation (UKRI), the NC3Rs is managed independently.
 To avoid doubt references to the NC3Rs shall mean the MRC in relation to actual legal or contractual liability, loss, right or obligation.